Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/Reverse-Paging.md

 ## Using in API Publisher

-1. Full configuration instruction are available here:  https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/blob/main/docs/API-Publisher-Configuration.md
+1. Full configuration instructions are available here:  https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/blob/main/docs/API-Publisher-Configuration.md

 2. The configuration section of note is below: